June 29

 We start our Bible lesson with prayer.
 Turn to the Flip Chart Prayer Page.
 Briefly review the different types of prayer presented there.

-Today let’s say prayers of adoration and tell God we love him and praise him.
+Today let’s say prayers of supplication and ask God for help.

 I’ll start.
-Dear God, you are amazing in all you do.
-I love you because . . . (insert personal prayer here).
+Dear God, thank you for answering our prayers.
+Would you please . . . (insert personal prayer here).

 Pass a special stuffed animal—prayer bear—around the circle, giving all the students an opportunity to pray or choose a volunteer to stand beside you and pray.